tolauwae/phd-thesis/src/introduction/introduction.typ

 Another interesting debugger-less debugging technique, is called _rubber duck debugging_, where programmers try and explain their code---possibly to a rubber duck---to help them understand the problem better @hunt99:pragmatic.

-While not without merit, given the complexity of the debugging task, debugging without the use of debuggers is often far too cumbersome, and can only get you so far. // todo citation?
+While not without merit, debugging without the use of debuggers is often far too cumbersome, and can only get you so far given the complexity of the debugging task.
 Especially, print statement debugging, despite its popularity, should be considered bad practice for any serious debugging task.
 Even in the 1950s, computer systems already included breakpoints improving on print statement debugging by allowing programmers to debug live programs @smith58:design.
 Since then, debuggers have come a long way.